popradu10/pop-radu-diy-injector-ecu-piggyback/README.md

 * In the FET module, the input and output are completely isolated from each other.
 * Signal trigger terminal: digital high and low level.
 Can be connected to the microcontroller IO port, PLC interface, DC power supply, etc.
 * The output can control high-power equipment, motors, bulbs, LED strips, DC motors, micro pumps, solenoid valves, etc.
-* Using the original F5305S power FET, you can input PWM, control motor speed, the brightness of the lamp, etc.
-* Trigger signal: digital high/weak signal, can be connected to IO microcontroller, plc interface, DC power supply, and so on.
 * Output data can control powerful devices: motor, light bulb, light and strips, DC motor, small pumps, solenoid valve.

 <img src="/docs/mosfet.jpg" width="400">